rdoetjes/tuts/game31/README.md

 ### 2. Automated Mode: CPU vs. CPU Simulation (`game_autoplay.c`)

 This program is a "quickly bastardized" version of `game.c` designed for automated gameplay where the computer plays against itself.
-It serves as a tool to prove that the game is unbalanced.
+It serves as a tool to prove that the game is imbalanced.

 *   **Key Modifications:**
     *   User interaction (prompts, input) and detailed print statements have been removed to facilitate rapid, automated simulations.